Diversity & Inclusion

 Mr. Friedman also has built upon the firm’s longstanding commitment to diversity and inclusion.
 In 2011, the firm received the NAACP Legal Defense and Educational Fund’s first-ever Law Firm of the Year Award, for our commitment to public service and diversity; and in 2012, Mr. Friedman received a “Diversity & Inclusion Champion Award” from the New York City Bar Association in recognition of his commitment to diversity at Skadden.

-Prior to becoming Executive Partner, he was involved in a number of significant M&A and corporate finance transactions, advising clients such as Citigroup Inc., The NASDAQ OMX Group, Inc., Deutsche Bank AG, the New York Mercantile Exchange, Centennial Communications and Mars, Incorporated, among others.
+Prior to becoming Executive Partner, he was involved in a number of significant M&A and corporate finance transactions, advising clients such as Citigroup Inc., Nasdaq, Inc., Deutsche Bank AG, the New York Mercantile Exchange and Mars, Incorporated, among others.
 Mr. Friedman has been recognized by Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America and the Directorship 100.

 J.D., University of Pennsylvania Law School, 1989